 Women’s Federation for World Peace (WFWP) USA | President: Angelika Selle

 WFWP Committee Members: Kim M. Evans | Glenda Lambert | Reverend Dr. Linda Nishikawa | Rhia Nkulu | Frankie Mae Richards | Reverend Margaret Polloi-Sisserson | Dr. Susan Taffer

 Award Throughout history we have heard much about ‘his story,’ which means there is still so much of ‘her story’ yet to be told.
 To unearth these incredible stories, WFWP USA recognizes and honors women for their outstanding accomplishments in various fields of endeavor, in the form of a HerStory Award.
-Each HerStory recipient has been selected for her courage, compassion, and commitment to using her gifts and talents to uplift others, despite often overwhelming challenges.
+Despite often overwhelming challenges, each HerStory recipient has been selected for her courage, compassion, and commitment to using her gifts and talents to uplift others.
 This award encourages all women to know that by sustaining relationships, you have influence and already are a leader.
-And when that influence is used to uplift and bring people together, we have the ability to accomplish extraordinary things.
-This is a tribute to all the women around the world who are not just leaders, but peace leaders that are “Living by the Logic of Love.”
+And when that influence is used to uplift and bring people together, we can accomplish extraordinary things.
+This is a tribute to all the women worldwide who are not just leaders, but peace leaders who are “Living by the Logic of Love.”

 GWPN in Arizona “Fall 2020 HerStories” Award Recipients include: